 Born in the seaside town of Bangor, just 13 miles from Belfast itself, Tweed confesses he didn’t initially consider law as a career at all.
 Describing his upbringing as “lower middle class,” he also claims to have “scraped through” school, before his mother, who was a legal secretary, suggested studying law.

 “And that was it,” he says.
-“I went to Queens University in Belfast by the skin of my teeth, and got out by the skin of my teeth—and then I struck lucky: I answered a job in a local newspaper and joined a firm that specialised in conveyancing and probate and company law.”
+“I went to Queens University in Belfast by the skin of my teeth, and got out by the skin of my teeth—and then I struck lucky: I answered a job in a local newspaper and joined a firm that specialized in conveyancing and probate and company law.”

 He lasted a month before growing bored, and after applying for a series of positions he now describes as “optimistic”—including Governor of the Solomon Islands and as a corporate lawyer in the Cayman Islands—he began to make a name for himself in insurance law.
 Typically, that initial success came from a combination of charm, skill, and sheer ambition.